HokAI — Find the Right AI Tool

 Self-hosting open-source models requires:

-Managed hosting (Replicate, Together, Groq, etc.) reduces the burden: you get API access to open models without running GPUs yourself.
+Managed hosting (Replicate, Together, Groq, etc.) reduces the burden.
+You get API access to open models without running GPUs yourself.